betterscientificsoftware/bssw.io/Events/hpcbp-040-mixedprecision.md

 :--- | :---
 Webinar Title | Accelerating Numerical Software Libraries with Multi-Precision Algorithms Date and Time | 2020-05-13 01:00 pm EDT
-Presenters | Hartwig Antz (Karlsruhe Institute of Technology),  and Piotr Luszczek (University of Tennessee) Registration, Information, and Archives | 	<https://ideas-productivity.org/events/hpc-best-practices-webinars/#webinar040>
+Presenters | Hartwig Anzt (Karlsruhe Institute of Technology),  and Piotr Luszczek (University of Tennessee) Registration, Information, and Archives | 	<https://ideas-productivity.org/events/hpc-best-practices-webinars/#webinar040>

 **Webinars are free and open to the public, but advance registration is required through the Event website.
 Archives (recording, slides, Q&A) will be posted at the same link soon after the event.**